touchportyl/dimensionaldoors/README.md

 - Open the door
 - Throw a Conduit onto the floor (where the door block is)
 - The door will automatically close and turn into a dimensional door
+- Use the entangled conduit it spawned to create another door
-- Open the door and walk into it
+- Open the door and walk through

 # Future updates
 - Pocket dimensions